vbvsingh29/vbvsingh29/README.md

 ## 🎓 Education

-I completed my Bachelor's degree from **Chandigarh College of Engineering and Technology**, specializing in Electronics and Communications, from 2019 to 2023.
+I completed my Bachelor's degree from **Chandigarh College of Engineering and Technology**, specializing in Electronics and Communications.

 ## 💼 Experience